Observance of Christmas by country: South Africa

-Christmas in South Africa is a public holiday celebrated on December 25.
-Many European traditions are maintained despite the distance from Europe.
+Christmas in South Africa is a public holiday celebrated on 25 December.
+Many European traditions are maintained, despite the distance from Europe.

 Christmas trees are set up in homes and children are given presents in their stockings.
 Traditional 'fir' Christmas trees are popular.
-On Christmas Eve children leave a stocking or milk and cookies out for Santa Claus, who brings them gifts.
-Towns and cities have Carols by Candlelight in the beginning of the festive season where groups of people come together to sing Christmas carols and donate toys and clothing to needy children.
+On Christmas Eve children leave a stocking of milk and cookies out for Santa Claus, who brings them gifts.
+Towns and cities have Carols by Candlelight at the beginning of the festive season where groups of people come together to sing Christmas carols and donate toys and clothing to needy children.

-The Christmas meal can include mince pies, turkey, gammon, beef tongue, turducken, corned beef, green salad, roast beef or a barbecue outdoors.
-The meal is finished with christmas pudding, ice cream or trifle.
+The Christmas meal can include mince pies, turkey, gammon, beef tongue, turducken, corned beef, green salad, roast beef, or a barbecue outdoors.
+The meal is finished with Christmas pudding, ice cream, or trifle.
 Christmas crackers are used to make noise.

 Despite Christmas occurring at the height of the Southern Hemisphere summer, wintry motifs common to the Northern Hemisphere are popular.

-Zambia

-Christmas is an official holiday in the Christian-official nation of Zambia.
-The holiday involves churches filled with scenes of nativity plays and carols for charity.
+Ghana

+In Ghana, Christmas, known locally as Bronya, is celebrated on 25 December, with both 25 and 26 December recognized as public holidays.
+Ghanaian Christians typically observe Christmas by attending church services on 25 December.
+Children often wear specially-bought or sewn Christmas attire (locally called "b", which brings them joy.

+Secular Ghanaians also partake in Christmas celebrations by attending events organized by prominent Ghanaian secular musicians, playwrights, comedians, filmmakers, and other entertainers.

+Overall, Ghanaians view Christmas as an opportunity to share gifts, enjoy traditional dishes such as fufu, banku, and jollof, and spend time with family and friends.
+Additionally, many contribute to the happiness of others by donating to orphanages.

+Tanzania

+Christmas is a public holiday in the Christian majority country.
+Many people irrespective of religion go out and buy new clothes, which is customary for most public holidays, or go to the beach, cinema and other entertainment venues.
+Religious Christians will go to church to worship, then gather with their family and community to eat.
+In the cities, natural or plastic Christmas trees may be decorated.
+The film Jesus is shown on public televisions as is customary in Tanzania during any Christian holiday.